savoirfairelinux/cqfd/README.md

 ``build_context`` (optional): a directory to pass as the build context to Docker.
 This should be specified relatively to where cqfd is invoked.
-In the example above, the whole current working directory of cqfd is passed to Docker as its build context, so most people will also add a ``.dockerignore`` file to avoid that.
+For example, it can be set to `.`, to use the current working directory of the invoked `cqfd` command as the Docker build context, which can be useful when files at the root of the project are required to build the image.
+When using this option, a ``.dockerignore`` file can be useful to limit what gets sent to the Docker daemon.

 Generated Docker images for your project will be named $org_$name.